Analysis of how to calculate the Valuation of Non-Profit Organizations – NPOs in Brazil

 Conclusion

-The evaluation of an NGO must be a holistic approach that goes beyond financial numbers, reflecting the Social Impact, The Sustainability, and the organization's tangible and intangible assets.
+The evaluation of an NGO must be a holistic approach that goes beyond financial numbers, reflecting the organization's social impact, sustainability, and tangible and intangible assets.
 Combining these methods can provide a comprehensive view of the NGO's value.

 In this case, none of the Valuation approaches will show significant effects, because the organization simply has no or very little activity throughout its existence.